Chemotherapy for Lung Cancer

 - Vomiting and nausea

-Chemotherapy is effective and can increase life expectancies, and when combined with other treatments it can have even greater success.
-Treatment plans that incorporate multiple treatment options are called multimodal treatment plans.
+Chemotherapy for lung cancer is often very effective in destroying tumors, and when combined with other treatments, it can have even greater success.

-Treatments commonly combined with chemotherapy in a multimodal plan include:
+Treatments commonly used with chemotherapy in a multimodal plan include:

-- Immunotherapy: Also known as immuno-oncology, this treatment uses special medications to help the body’s immune system target and eliminate cancer.
-Some of the common immunotherapy drugs block specific proteins present in cancer cells that protect it from an immune response.
+- Immunotherapy: This treatment uses special medications to help the body’s immune system target and eliminate cancer.
+Immunotherapy drugs block proteins present in cancer cells that protect them from an immune response.

-- Surgery: If lung cancer tumors are large enough and if the patient is healthy enough, doctors may perform surgery to remove any visible tumors.
+- Surgery: If the patient is healthy enough, doctors may perform surgery to remove any visible tumors.
+Chemotherapy can help destroy microscopic cancer cells after a surgery, or shrink lung tumors so they’re easier to take out.

-Doctors may also recommend alternative therapies, like yoga and massage, that can help ease symptoms and improve quality of life throughout treatment.
+Doctors may also recommend alternative therapies, like yoga and massage, that can help ease side effects of chemotherapy for lung cancer and general symptoms.

 Lung Cancer Chemotherapy Drugs in Clinical Trials

 Clinical trials are research studies involving human volunteers.
-Scientists use clinical trials to test the safety of new lung cancer chemotherapy regimens treatments.
+Scientists use clinical trials to test the safety and effectiveness of new lung cancer chemotherapy regimens, typically in combination with other options.

 - Durvalumab with chemotherapy and radiation therapy: Researchers are studying how well durvalumab, an immunotherapy drug, with radiation therapy and chemotherapy works in treating patients with stage III NSCLC that is unresectable (cannot be removed by surgery).

-- Pembrolizumab: A clinical trial testing to see if this immunotherapy drug can help stage 4 lung cancer patients who haven’t gotten treatment yet.
+- Pembrolizumab with or without chemotherapy: A clinical trial is testing to see if this immunotherapy drug can help stage 4 lung cancer patients who haven’t gotten treatment yet.
 Patients will get pembrolizumab by itself first, and then a combination of carboplatin or pemetrexed and pembrolizumab.

-When chemotherapy is used alongside other treatments it can have even greater results on survival.
-For example, a clinical trial found that patients who received immunotherapy along with chemotherapy had a 5-year survival of 18.4%, nearly double the survival of those who did not receive the combination.
+When chemotherapy is used alongside other treatments, it can have even greater results on survival.
+A recent trial found that patients who received immunotherapy along with chemotherapy had a 5-year survival of 18.4%, nearly double the survival of those who did not receive the combination.

 Get Help With Chemotherapy for a Lung Cancer Diagnosis